 We have incurred losses and negative cash flows from operations since our inception.
-As of December 31, 2016, we had an accumulated deficit of \$85.6 million, and we expect to continue to incur net losses for the foreseeable future.
-We expect that our research and development and general and administrative expenses will continue to increase and, as a result, we will need additional capital to fund our operations, which we may seek to obtain through one or more equity offerings, debt financings, government or other third-party funding, and licensing or collaboration arrangements.
+As of December 31, 2018, we had an accumulated deficit of \$139.7 million, and we expect to continue to incur net losses for the foreseeable future.
+We expect that our research and development expenses will remain relatively constant and because we do not anticipate any revenues from product sales in the foreseeable future, we will need additional capital to fund our operations, which we may seek to obtain through one or more equity offerings, debt financings, government or other third party funding, and licensing or collaboration arrangements.

-On February 4, 2015, we completed the initial public offering and a concurrent private placement of our common stock, which resulted in net proceeds to us of approximately \$35.0 million.
-In September 2016, we sold shares of our common stock in a private placement for net proceeds to us of approximately \$5.0 million and in November 2016, we completed an underwritten public offering which resulted in net proceeds to us of approximately \$16.1 million.
-We anticipate that our existing cash, cash equivalents and short-term investments will fund our operations for at least the next 12 months.
+On February 4, 2015, we completed our initial public offering and a concurrent private placement of our common stock, which resulted in net proceeds to us of approximately \$35.0 million.
+In September 2016, we sold shares of our common stock in a private placement for net proceeds of approximately \$5.0 million and in November 2016, we completed an underwritten public offering which resulted in net proceeds of approximately \$16.1 million.
+In March 2017, we sold shares of our common stock to Aspire Capital Fund, LLC (Aspire) for net proceeds of approximately \$0.9 million, and throughout 2017, we sold shares through our previous At-the-market (ATM) facility with Stifel, Nicolaus & Company, Incorporated (Stifel) for net proceeds of approximately \$3.4 million.
+In

+March and April 2018, we sold shares of our common stock and common warrants in a private placement for net proceeds of approximately \$36.5 million.
+We believe that our existing cash, cash equivalents and short-term investments will be sufficient to meet our anticipated cash requirements into early 2020.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to capital preservation.